Future Options

 OptionContract

 objects represent the data of a single Option contract in the market.
-They have the following properties:

 To get the Option contracts in the Slice

-, use the Contracts
+, use the contracts

 property of the OptionChain